New ESO Photo Unveils The ‘Elliptical Elegance’ Of Nearby Galaxies

 The cosmos may be a cold and dark place but it is not devoid of elegance, argues the European Southern Observatory (ESO).
 The proof was recently captured by ESO’s VLT Survey Telescope (VST), the largest visible light survey telescope in the entire world.

 Unlike the Very Large Telescope (VLT), which is able to focus on dim celestial bodies and study them in detail thanks to its great acuity, the VST excels at offering a wide-view glimpse of the sky.
-Its super-power lies in its capacity to perform astronomical surveys on large portions of the southern hemisphere.
+Its superpower lies in its capacity to perform astronomical surveys on large portions of the southern hemisphere.

 One such example is the image above, a spectacular snapshot of nearby galaxies recently taken by VST’s OmegaCAM.
-Released by ESO earlier today, the gorgeous photo showcases “a glittering host of galaxies,” which scientists hope will help us unlock the secrets of galactic make-up.
+Released by the ESO earlier today, the gorgeous photo showcases “a glittering host of galaxies,” which scientists hope will help us unlock the secrets of galactic make-up.

 Titled “Elliptical Elegance,” the 400-megapixel photo reveals a string of elliptical galaxies neighboring our own, as well as a few spiral galaxies and even a piece of the Milky Way.